-The UAE Federal Authority for Government Human Resources (FAHR) took to Twitter to announce that August 31 will be Muharram 1, 1441, the first day of the Hijri New Year.
+Like last year, the UAE Federal Authority for Government Human Resources (FAHR) took to Twitter to announce the marking of the Islamic new Year.
+It was announced that August 23, 2020 will be Muharram 1, 1442, the first day of the Hijri New Year.

 Since New Year is a time of reflection, Hijri is no different.
 Prayers and fasting build-up to the tenth day of Muharram, called Ashura when the persecution at Karbala is remembered.
 Many followers choose to fast on its ninth and tenth days since Muharram means “forbidden.”

 Since Gregorian Calendar is followed in most of the Muslim countries, the Islamic New Year is not celebrated as massively as the January 1st New Year.
 However, Hijri has its own charm in the Arab world.
 The government has unique ways to observe this event.

 As explained by the Sharjah Planetarium, the new crescent moon is expected to form on Wednesday morning, August 19 at 6.42 am, and will rise 34 minutes (approximately) after sunset, “so the opportunity to observe it will be available.”

 Islamic years are usually followed by the letter “H”, for Hijri, or “AH”, for the Latin term Anno Hegirae, meaning “in the year of the Hijra.”
 This new year, the Islamic year is 1442 AH.

 Unlike the Gregorian Calendar which has 365 days, the Islamic year has minimum 354 days.
 This is because the Hijri follows the movements of the moon.
 It can be said that the Hijri Calendar is consistently less by 11 days compared to the Gregorian.

 The only similarity between the Islamic and Gregorian calendar is that, both have 12 months each of seven days in a week.